wdbm/InfoPeace/documentation/strategies_primed.md

 - [*Exclusive - Most of the Daily Mail's 'Commentors' Don't Even Exist*](https://www.farrightwatch.net/2018/09/most-of-daily-mails-commentors-dont.html) -- [John O'Connell](https://twitter.com/jdpoc) (?)
 (2018-09)

 However, many comments are by humans.
 One approach is to enforce a knowledge quiz before empowering the ability of a human to comment.
-For instance, he Norwegian news site NRKbeta requires commenters to display a basic understanding of an article before they can use the platform to make a comment on the article.
+For instance, the Norwegian news site NRKbeta requires commenters to display a basic understanding of an article before they can use the platform to make a comment on the article.
 The goal is to discourage uninformed "rant modes" and to foster more productive, positive and educated conversations among readers.

 - [*With a quiz to comment, readers test their article comprehension*](https://nrkbeta.no/2017/08/10/with-a-quiz-to-comment-readers-test-their-article-comprehension) -- Ståle Grut	 (2017-08-10)